winton/typectl/README.md

 }
 ```

-Functions may be asynchronous and arguments/return values are not required (this is a valid function):
+Functions may be asynchronous and omit input/output (this is a valid function):

 ```typescript
 export default async () => {}